 “I strongly maintain, as I have from the beginning, that I and my staff always acted appropriately and professionally.
 I therefore completely disagree with the former attorney general’s characterization of events,” he told reporters in Montreal.

 Aside from the prime minister refusing to submit his letter of resignation, there is plenty of uncertainty surrounding this scandal.
 With the federal election seven months away, polling data still unclear on public opinion, and the House of Commons about to have its March break, anything could happen.
-The only guarantee we have is that the public will be given a dose of Trudeauism: smug, empty talk while achieving nothing – and it will be good enough to satisfy 40% of the electorate, which is typically enough to secure power in Canada.We value your comments!
-Please weigh in on our comment section below.
+The only guarantee we have is that the public will be given a dose of Trudeauism: smug, empty talk while achieving nothing – and it will be good enough to satisfy 40% of the electorate, which is typically enough to secure power in Canada.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com